 - Database Administration

-In Alaska, applicants may gain the required work experience through entry level positions that may include:
+In Alaska, applicants may gain the required work experience through entry level positions like these:

-- Entry Level Java Programmer at NDD Systems in Anchorage, AL
+- Entry Level Java Programmer at NDD Systems in Anchorage

-- Entry Level System Administrator at Diligent Consulting, Inc., at Elmendorf AFB, AK
+- Entry Level System Administrator at Diligent Consulting, Inc., at Elmendorf AFB

 - Data analyst or programmer in local government offices